hitoshi-watase/sercrod/docs/reference/directives/attribute-style.md

 #### Summary

-:style is an attribute binding directive that controls an element’s inline style through a Nablla expression.
+:style is an attribute binding directive that controls an element’s inline style through a Sercrod expression.
 It evaluates the expression and assigns the result directly to element.style.cssText.
 The binding is one way: changes in data update the inline styles, but changing styles in the DOM does not modify data.